Quickstart

 6

-• Fill in the CAPA's effectiveness check date.
+• Fill in the CAPA's effectiveness verification date.
 Save.
-Now jump to Quality → Traceability — the CAPA shows up in the matrix, linked to the requirement it descends from.
+Now open Quality → Traceability — the CAPA shows up in the matrix, linked to the requirement it descends from.

-What just happened: Three modules (Project Management, Support, QMS) shared a record.
+What just happened: Meetings, Project Management, and QMS shared a record.
 No webhooks, no sync jobs — they're rows in the same Postgres database, joined by foreign keys.
+Direct bug → CAPA creation is not yet part of this workflow.

 7